benoitries/netlogo-to-messir/docs/README.md

 For a concise overview of the orchestration flow, per-agent inputs/outputs, and known ambiguities/inconsistencies, see:

-- `code-netlogo-to-lucim/docs/orchestration-flow.md` (detailed per-agent I/O and conditions)
+- `code-netlogo-to-lucim-agentic-workflow/docs/orchestration-flow.md` (detailed per-agent I/O and conditions)
-- `code-netlogo-to-lucim/docs/orchestrator_workflow_summary.md` (findings and inconsistencies)
+- `code-netlogo-to-lucim-agentic-workflow/docs/orchestrator_workflow_summary.md` (findings and inconsistencies)

+### Reference Orchestrator (Canonical)
+The canonical reference implementation of the multi-agent workflow is:

+- `code-netlogo-to-lucim-agentic-workflow/archive/orchestrator_persona_v3.py`

+See `code-netlogo-to-lucim-agentic-workflow/docs/ORCHESTRATOR_REFERENCE.md` for rationale and run instructions.

 ### Canonical system_prompt order
 All agents construct `system_prompt` using a single canonical order for determinism and auditability: